WinVector/Examples/dplyr/GroupedSummaries.md

 #' @param .data data.frame
 #' @param groupingVars character vector of column names to group by.
 #' @param add logical, passed to group_by
-#' @value .data grouped by columns named in groupingVars
+#' @return .data grouped by columns named in groupingVars
 #'
 #' @examples
 #'